IgorMeloS/OMxPSG-T-Shirt-Classification/README.md

 The PSG, on the other hand, is the richest French team.
 The club wants to enter the hall of great teams of Europe.
 Always presenting good performances at international level, the PSG did never reach your main goal, become a European champion.
 Every year, the PSG is faced to the international failure.
 Regardless of your constant European failure, the club of the capital dominates the football at national level.
 The PSG became the second most popular French club, due to a considerable number of star players, a strong advertising campaign, and evidently, a good football.

-Motivated by this French rivalry, OM x PSG, I want to bring it into the world of computer vision.
+Motivated by this French rivalry, OM x PSG, I want to bring it into the world of computer vision and, be able to detect t-shirt of OM and PSG in real time.

 ## Dataset